 That’s an exceptional example, but when saving for retirement your greatest advantage is time.
 You have time to weather the bumps in the market.
 And over years, those tax-free gains are an amazing deal.

 NOTE: After you invest in your retirement accounts, you can actually stop right there.
 After many years, your money will compound and earn you well into the millions if you continue investing.

 Say you’re 25 years old and you decide to invest $500/month in a low-cost, diversified index fund.
 If you do that until you’re 60, how much money do you think you’d have?

 Take a look:

-However, if you want to be able to hit a million dollars sooner than that, there’s only one really good option: Earning more money through a hustle.
+However, if you want to be able to hit a million dollars sooner than that, there’s only one really good option: Earning more money.

 There’s a limit to how much you can save, but no limit to how much you can earn.

 If you’re willing to put in the work and develop a hustle that’ll scale and grow, you can earn as much money as you want.
 And while there are a lot of ways you can make more money, my favorite way is by starting a freelance hustle.